mmontossi/listable_collections/README.md

 ## Why

-I did this gem to:
+We did this gem to:

 - Easily manage collections from input text field.
 - Track changes like dirty module in activerecord.
 - Have callbacks like has_many associations.
+- Automatically handle join models creation/deletion.

 ## Install